jessehouwing/azure-pipelines-tasks-zips/README.md

 This repository contains a pre-built version of the built-in tasks or Azure DevOps.
 In case you need to install an updated version into Team Foundation Server or Azure DevOps Server, you can use these zips.

 You can download the tasks from the Releases in this repository.
-You'll find two kinds of releases.
+You'll find two kinds of task zips in the releases.

-## mXXX - Releases
+## TaskName.guid-1.200.71.zip

-These releases contain a verbatim copy of the tasks.
+This zip contains a verbatim copy of the task.
 They are downloaded directly from my Azure DevOps organisation and are published unchanged.

-## mXXX-sxs - Releases
+## TaskName-sxs.guid.1.200.71.zip

-These releases contain a patched copy of the tasks.
+This zip contains a patched copy of the task.
 These tasks can be installed side-by-side with the built-in tasks.
 All tasks have a new unique id and the task's name has been post-pended with `-sxs`.

 # Intallation